juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

 | g       | planar projection   | 1          |
 | b       | poles mask          | 1          |

-To create the planets variations from a limited set of height maps, two sets of textures are blended together using simple linear interpolations. the following functions are the core of blending two sets.
+To create the planets variations from a limited set of height maps, two sets of textures are blended together using simple linear interpolations. the following functions are at the core of blending two texture sets.

 ```hlsl title="heightblend.hlsl"
 float heightblend(float height1, float height2, float blend)